report hail damage

 Expert depth: Legal aspects and common pitfalls

-In insurance law, there are several important points when it comes to hail damage.
+In insurance law, there are several important points regarding hail damage.
 Timely notification is a so-called obligation of the policyholder.
-Breaching this duty can lead to a reduction in benefits.
-The duty to mitigate damage according to paragraph 254, section two of the German Civil Code (BGB) states that you, as the aggrieved party, are obliged to keep the damage as minimal as possible.
-This means, for example, you must temporarily cover broken windows to prevent further damage from rain.
-Our expert tip: Always check with your insurance beforehand whether you are allowed to hire your own assessor; in the case of hull damage, the right to issue instructions usually lies with the insurer.
+A breach of this duty can lead to a reduction in benefits.
+The duty to mitigate damage under Section 254, paragraph two of the German Civil Code (BGB) means that, as the injured party, you are obliged to keep the damage as small as possible.
+This means, for example, that you must temporarily cover broken windows to prevent consequential damage caused by rain.
+Our expert tip: Always clarify in advance with your insurer whether you may appoint your own expert; in comprehensive insurance claims, the right to issue instructions usually rests with the insurer.
 Another point is the distinction between old and new damage.
-Insurances generally pay only once for the same damage.
-If a previous hail damage was settled fictitiously and not repaired, it can lead to deductions in the event of a repeated damage.
-When selling a vehicle, any known hail damage, even if repaired, must be disclosed to the buyer to avoid the accusation of fraudulent concealment.
-Knowing these details helps you avoid pitfalls and exercise your rights optimally.
+Insurers generally pay only once for the same damage.
+If a previous hail damage claim was settled on an estimated basis and not repaired, this can lead to deductions in the event of a subsequent claim.
+When selling a vehicle, any known hail damage, even if it has been repaired, must be disclosed to the buyer in order to avoid the risk of being accused of fraudulent misrepresentation.
+Knowing these details helps you avoid pitfalls and assert your rights in the best possible way.

 Prevention: How to protect your property from hail damage